canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q2/QuestionText.md

 ## Question Text

-A factory typically has employees who control machines that build the same items all day long.
-Write a Java class called `Lightbulb`.
+There are many different kinds of lightbulbs.
+A lightbulb factory manufactures thousands of lightbulbs at one voltage which changes every day and must keep track of its production and inventory.
+Write a Java class called `Lightbulb` to model this using the requirements below.

 ## Lightbulb Class